 A strong set of ethics.
 Religious teachings offer a timeless set of values, morality, and a sense of integrity—in short, a meaningful way to live.
 Little ones can be taught that there are higher rules about right and wrong and that we should always try to do the right thing—even when we don't feel like it, and even when no one is looking.
 You can use the Golden Rule to explain that things are considered wrong when they are hurtful to oneself or others.

-A FEELING OF SECURITY.
+A feelings of security.
 On countless occasions, I've observed the way faith can offer comfort in a world that often doesn't make sense to children.
 Religion can help kids see that pain and disappointment can teach us to be more patient, more understanding, and more appreciative.
 When my mother suffered a life-threatening illness, we all turned to our faith to find strength and hope in a desperate situation.
 Miraculously, our prayers were answered and my mother survived another six years.
 Today, my children recall those years as a precious opportunity to deepen their relationship with their grandmother.

 Spiritual beliefs are best transmitted as a part of daily life.
 That's why it's been said that faith is caught more than it's taught.
 The following practices can help you incorporate religious faith into your family's lives.

 Model trust and goodness.
 Babies and toddlers form their idea about who God may be from their parents, who are godlike to them.
 Loving your child unconditionally teaches him how to trust you, and, by extension, forms the basis for him to believe in the dependability of God's care.
 Parents have a powerful influence on the image of God that their children will embrace—whether it's one that's protective and nurturing or remote and punitive.